stackabletech/issues/.github/ISSUE_TEMPLATE/advanced-issue.md

 - [ ] Add appropriate labels

-- There are different types of epics, which might require different subsets (or no) sections of the above
+- There are different types of issues/epics, which might require different subsets (or no) sections of the above
     - e.g. "Update product versions"
     - e.g. "Implement new feature"
 - In the whole issue write out all acronyms that are not industry standard at least once.
 Example: OpenPolicyAgent (OPA)